Trust Registration in India – Avoid Delays & Penalties | Expert Legal Help

 Trust Registration Documents: A Comprehensive Checklist

-- Identity Proof of Trustees: Aadhaar card, PAN card, or passport of each trustee.
+Next, provide valid ID proofs such as Aadhaar card, PAN card, or passport for each trustee.

-- NOC from Landlord: If the trust operates from a rented property, you’ll need a No Objection Certificate from the landlord.
+In addition, if your trust operates from a rented space, obtain a No Objection Certificate (NOC) from the landlord.

-Make sure all your documents are accurate and complete.
-Missing documents can cause big delays.
-Shyam Ji from Indore faced delays because his address proof was outdated.
+Furthermore, always double-check your documents for accuracy.
+Even small errors can delay the process.
+For example, Shyam Ji from Indore faced delays because his address proof was outdated.

 Potentially Applicable Laws/Key Governing Laws